na-na-hi/renget/archive/llm-training.md

 - Too slow?
 If the learning rate is too small, you may notice that the model's training progress is slow, and it takes a long time to converge or make noticeable improvements.
 In cases like this, consider increasing the learning rate to speed up the learning process.
 - Too fast?
 If the learning rate is too large, the model may learn too quickly, leading to unstable results.
 Signs of a too high `lr` include wild fluctuations in loss or accuracy during training.
 If you observe this behaviour, consider decreasing the `lr`.
 - Iteratively adjust the learning rate: Based on the observations in steps 3 and 4, iteratively adjust the learning rate and re-run the training process.
 Gradually narrow down the range of learning rates that produce the best performance.

+A general-purpose formula for calculating the learning rate is:

+`base_lr * sqrt(supervised_tokens_in_batch / pretrained_bsz)`

+The `base_lr` refers to the pre-trained model's learning rate.
+In case of Mistral, this is 5e-5. `supervised_tokens_in_batch` refers the total number of supervised tokens (axolotl reports this number once you start training), dividing that by total number of steps (also reported by axolotl) divided by the total number of epochs; i.e. `total_supervised_tokens / (num_steps / num_epochs)`.
+The `pretrained_bsz` refers to the original batch size of the base model.
+In case of Mistral and Llama, this is 4,000,000 (4 millions).
+For example, let's assume we are training Mistral with a dataset that contains 2 million supervised tokens, and we're training on a single GPU at batch size 1.
+Let's also assume this takes 350 steps.
+The final formula would look like this:

+`5e-5 * sqrt(2000000/(350/1) / 4000000) = 0.00000189` (1.89e-6)

+For reference, the base learning rate for Llama-2 models is 3e-4.

 ### Gradient Accumulation